sahithyandev/s2/README.md

 ### Markdown content

-The markdown content must follow the semantics of HTML.
+The markdown content must follow the semantics of HTML and some other rules:

+- Prefer short paragraphs over lists.
+- Use lists only when necessary.
+- Ignore subject pronouns like `I`, `we`, `you`, etc.

 - Don't use `#` in the markdown content.
 The title is already present in the frontmatter.
 - Use `##` for the main headings. `###` for subheadings and so on.
+- Use `:::note`, `:::tip`, `:::warning`, `:::danger` for notes, tips, warnings, and danger messages respectively.
+-

 ### Assets